Drug information provided by: IBM Micromedex

 It is against the law and dangerous for anyone else to use your medicine.
 Keep your unused medicine in a safe and secure place.
 People who are addicted to drugs might want to steal this medicine.

 If you think you or someone else may have taken an overdose of this medicine, get emergency help at once.
-Symptoms of an overdose include: extreme dizziness or weakness, slow heartbeat or breathing, seizures, trouble breathing, or cold, clammy skin.
+Your doctor may also give naloxone to treat an overdose.Signs of an overdose include: change or loss of consciousness, cold, clammy skin, coughing that sometimes produces a pink frothy sputum, decreased awareness or responsiveness, extreme dizziness or weakness, increased sweating, irregular, fast, or slow, or shallow breathing, pale or blue lips, fingernails, or skin, sleepiness or unusual drowsiness, slow heartbeat, seizures, swelling in legs and ankles, or trouble breathing.
 Call your doctor right away if you notice these symptoms.

 This medicine may cause sleep-related breathing problems (eg, sleep apnea, sleep-related hypoxemia).
 Your doctor may decrease your dose if you have sleep apnea (stop breathing for short periods during sleep) while using this medicine.

 This medicine will add to the effects of alcohol and other CNS depressants.
-CNS depressants are medicines that slow down the nervous system, which may cause drowsiness or make you less alert.
 Some examples of CNS depressants are antihistamines or medicine for allergies or colds, sedatives, tranquilizers, or sleeping medicine, other prescription pain medicine or narcotics, medicine for seizures or barbiturates, muscle relaxants, or anesthetics (numbing medicines), including some dental anesthetics.
 This effect may last for a few days after you stop using this medicine.
 Check with your doctor before taking any of these medicines while you are using this medicine.